mwbowers/mwbowers.github.io/examples/sunfarm/enhance-remove-reverse-image.md

 As you can see by analyzing the table above, only two of the attributes are *perfectly* mapped: Hi Intensity and Underline.
 The rest present challenges and possibly misinterpretation of intent.

-## Remove Reverse Image Enhancement
+## Remove Reverse Image Attributes

 The intent of Legacy use of **Reverse Image** is hard to predict when automatically Migrating Display files.